SAP Data Security Best Practices For ITAR Compliance

 Strengthen Data Loss Prevention:

-Using context-aware data loss prevention policies, Appsian can prevent users from executing transactions that download technical data in high-risk scenarios, such as: citizenship, after business hours, from untrusted locations, networks, or devices.
+Using context-aware data loss prevention policies, Pathlock can prevent users from executing transactions that download technical data in high-risk scenarios, such as: citizenship, after business hours, from untrusted locations, networks, or devices.
 This prevents employees from downloading and accidentally sharing data they shouldn’t and prevents malicious insider threats from causing damage beyond non-compliance.

 Enhance Visibility into ERP Data Access and Usage: